Azarias Ruberwa

 Azarias Ruberwa Manywa (born August 20, 1964) is a Congolese politician, lawyer, and public figure.
 During the Second Congo War he was Secretary-General of the Rassemblement Congolais pour la Démocratie (RCD-G) rebel group.
-Following the war he was one of the vice-presidents in the transitional government of the Democratic Republic of the Congo between 2003-2006.
+Following the war, he was one of the vice-presidents in the transitional government of the Democratic Republic of the Congo between 2003 and 2006.
 He has also been the leader and president of RCD-G's political party since 2003.
-He is a member of the Banyamulenge community of South Kivu who belong to the Tutsi tribe.
+He is a member of the Banyamulenge community of South Kivu who belong to the Tutsi ethnic group.

 Early life and education

 Ruberwa was born on August 20, 1964, in the village of Rugezi, located in the highland region of the Fizi territory in the South Kivu province.
-He belongs to the Banyamulenge community who are a part of the Tutsi tribe.
-Tutsis in the Congo makeup a very small minority.
+He belongs to the Banyamulenge community which is a part of the Tutsi ethnic group.
+Tutsis in the Congo make up a very small minority.

-Ruberwa spent his early years in Minembwe, South Kivu before moving on to the Katanga Province to finish high school and college.
-He attended the University of Lubumbashi where he received his LLB (degree in Law), specializing in economics and social law and finishing with highest distinction.
+Ruberwa spent his early years in Minembwe, South Kivu before moving on to Katanga Province to finish high school and college.
+He attended the University of Lubumbashi where he received his LLB (degree in law), specializing in economics and social law and finishing with highest distinction.
 After graduation, he passed the Zaire national bar exam and became licensed to practice in August 1990.
 After three years of working for a law firm in Lubumbashi, Ruberwa opened his own law firm known as “Cabinet Azarias Ruberwa Manywa” in 1993.
 He practiced law in Lubumbashi until the war began in 1996.